dddrrreee/cs140e-20win/support/mk/README.md

   1. If you want to produce a single executable, copy `Makefile.one-program.caller` to your target directory as `Makefile` and change `NAME` to your program.
      It will automatically compile and include all `.c` files in the directory.
-     (If you don't want this behavior, use  `template.one-prog.mk` instead).
+     (If you don't want this behavior, use  `template.n-prog.mk` instead).

    2. If you want to produce multiple executables, but they only need one file each, copy `Makefile.n-program.caller` to your target directory